-The CAT’s decisions are available without charge on the Canadian Legal Information Institute’s (CanLII) website.
+The CAT’s decisions are available without charge on the Canadian Legal Information Institute’s (CanLII) website, which you can access here.
 CanLII is a non-profit organization that provides free access to legal information online.

 What does the CAT publish?

 The CAT publishes:

 - All consent orders issued in either Stage 2 – Mediation or Stage 3 – Tribunal Decision

 - All decisions issued at the end of Stage 3 – Tribunal Decision

 - All orders dismissing cases (e.g., for lack of jurisdiction)